 You can go for belt loops for casual weddings but for more formal setting it is advisable to have well fit trousers without belt loops.
 Pleated trousers may seem informal and do not really say wedding, the trousers would look better with no pleats.

 Waistcoat or no waistcoat?
 Three-piece suit or two-piece?

-Unless you’re going to wear a tuxedo at your wedding, waistcoat is essential!
+Unless you’re going to wear a tuxedo at your wedding, waistcoat is essential! (you can read here our guide about the men’s vest).
 The three-piece suit with waistcoat has obvious merits.
 A groom is expected to be wearing something formal for the ceremony and two-piece suit does not do the justice for the star of the party.

 What are the most suitable colours?

 Blue wedding suit